 Insect problems are usually critical only in the seedling or early growth stage.
-Cucumber beetles, squash bugs and aphids are the most noticeable problem insects.
-For more information please see HGIC 2207 Cucumber, Squash, Melon & Other Cucurbit Insect Pests.
+Cucumber beetles, squash bugs, and aphids are the most harmful insect pests.
+For more information, please see HGIC 2207 Cucumber, Squash, Melon & Other Cucurbit Insect Pests.

 One of the least expensive and most effective disease control measures is crop rotation.
-Do not plant after watermelon or similar crops such as cantaloupe, cucumber, squash and pumpkins for at least three years.
+Do not plant after watermelon or similar crops, such as cantaloupe, cucumber, squash, and pumpkins, for at least three years.
 Overhead watering encourages many plant diseases.
-Diseases that may be a problem include anthracnose, gummy stem blight, powdery mildew and nematodes.
-For more information please see HGIC 2206 Cucumber, Squash, Melon & Other Cucurbit Diseases.
+Diseases that may become a problem include anthracnose, gummy stem blight, powdery mildew, and nematodes.
+For more information, please see HGIC 2206 Cucumber, Squash, Melon & Other Cucurbit Diseases, and HGIC 2216, Root-Knot Nematodes in the Vegetable Garden.

 Excerpted from Home Vegetable Gardening, EC 570, 2002.